OSLC/oslc-server/README.md

 ### Server configuration

-At startup, the server uses the config/env/development.js, production.js or test.js file to configure the oslc-service, ldp-service and ldp-service-jena Express middleware.
-The process.env.NODE_ENV environment variable is used to specify which configuration to use: development (the default), production or test.
-This configuration information includes:
+At startup, the server uses the config/env.js which in turn uses config/env/development.js, production.js or test.js file to configure the oslc-service Express middleware.
+The process.env.NODE_ENV environment variable is used to specify which configuration to use: development (the default), production or test. development.js configuration information includes:

 	var path = require("path");